 Media ExperienceWashington Post, NY Times, NPR, ABC, various on-line,

-• Progressive foreign policy, international security, political speechwriting• Former Clinton speechwriter• Author, US in the World: Talking Global Issues with Americans, Heather Hurlburt is the Executive Director of the National Security Network, an organization whose priorities include working with political leaders, experts and advocates to create a safer, saner foreign policy.
+Heather Hurlburt is a Senior Fellow in National Security at Human RIghts First.
+Previously, she served as the Executive Director of the National Security Network, an organization whose priorities include working with political leaders, experts and advocates to create a safer, saner foreign policy.
 The 2008 presidential election cycle provided the impetus for NSN's progressive national security rapid response structure to augment efforts of candidates and campaigns.

 Hurlburt brings nearly two decades of experience developing, shaping and communicating US foreign policy.
 For five years she ran her own communications and strategy practice, with a broad client list including individual political, entertainment and educational leaders as well as groups such as DATA (Debt AIDS Trade Africa), the Rockefeller Brothers Fund, the Stanley Foundation, and many others.
 She is a Senior Adviser to the US in the World Project of the New America Foundation.